 The tax expenditure budget would detail the fiscal impact, purpose, and effectiveness of each tax exemption in meeting the state’s priorities of government in the state budget.

-Tax exemption not included in the tax expenditure budget would expire at the end of the calendar year in which the budget is adopted.
+Tax exemptions not included in the tax expenditure budget would expire at the end of the calendar year in which the budget is adopted.

 Action item- Contact your Legislators and urge them to enact the Tax Exemption Transparency and Accountability Act.